wistia/wistia-open-docs/_posts/wistia-basics-customization.md

 ---
-title: Randor Customization
+title: Wistia Basics - Customization
 description: Ready to start customizing your Wistia videos?
-Learn more with the next video in the Randor series!
+Learn more with this video episode from the Wistia Basics series!
 layout: post
+post_intro: <p><em>Customizing Your Wistia Embeds</em> details how to control the Wistia player that appears on your website.</p>
 ---

 <style type="text/css">